 Information Technology Services

 Access to and knowledge of electronic resources are increasingly important for college students.
-State-of-the-art electronic technology provides students on the Sayre Campus a variety of classroom settings and learning tools as well as access to learning resources around the world, the university's Desire2Learn web-based course software, and faculty online course support pages.
+State-of-the-art electronic technology provides students on the Sayre Campus a variety of classroom settings and learning tools as well as access to learning resources around the world, the university's Canvas web-based course software, and faculty online course support pages.

 A local area network makes library resources accessible from across the campus.
 It also makes applications software and general information available from any computer on campus.
 In addition, students may access the main campus library in Weatherford, on-line databases, and electronic search resources on campuses worldwide.